 Has there been any conflict over the ownership or use of this building in the past?
 If so please describe, what measures the project will take to ensure that it does not exacerbate conflict.
+This Plot belongs MOEWR there is no any resident families inside or around the building

 Consultations with the community on the sub-project (to ensure broad agreement, ownership and risk identification and mitigation)